tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 ### A. "View Source" in Chrome
 If we view the HTML source of our page in Chrome (View > Developer > View Source) we will not see any of the changes our JavaScript made.
-For example, if our JavaScript made changes to the text and HTML, it would not be reflected in the HTML souce.
+For example, if our JavaScript made changes to the text and HTML, it would not be reflected in the HTML source.
 Also, there will be no indication that our new styles were applied:

 ![Web Page](_images/dom-7.jpg)